openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 ## Confidentiality

 All travel fund requests are treated confidentially: only CPC members and OpenJS Foundation staff have access to the requests.
-Trip reports are managed according to the Foundation's [Privacy Policy](https://privacy-policy.openjsf.org/).
+Expense reports are managed according to the Foundation's [Privacy Policy](https://privacy-policy.openjsf.org/).

 ## Transparency